kurtisdmiller/personal-site/content/course/interpersonal/lesson-plan/assignments-overview.md

 * Students are familiar with the Fishbowl Discussion assignment.
 * Students are familiar with the Literature Review assignment

 **Rationale:** This lesson ensures that students are familiar with the two major assignments in the course.

+**Formative Assessment:**

+* Download the activity document from the Learning Management System
+* Answer the questions in the document about these two assignments
+* Upload the document to the Activity Dropbox for this week

 Materials Needed
 ================